FoundationVision/UniRef/assets/DATA.md

 - Ref-DAVIS17

 Please download [Ref-DAVIS17](https://davischallenge.org/davis2017/code.html) from official website.
 You only need to download `DAVIS-2017-Unsupervised-trainval-480p.zip` and unzip it.
 You can also download the original text annotations from the [website](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/video-segmentation/video-object-segmentation-with-language-referring-expressions).
-We provide the preprocessed annotation files in [OneDrive](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/wjn922_connect_hku_hk/EXplb3xay51HvsYkXkUqnpsBhC-Gfsu6U4zHqJzunZ9OWg?e=rDa7kX).
+We provide the preprocessed annotation files in [Google Drive](https://drive.google.com/file/d/1yi3zbQtsZW4jUsBfATae9cM8T99Flke1/view?usp=sharing).
 The data structure should be like:

 ```